Quantum lattice dynamics and their importance in ternary superhydride clathrates: Results

-\textbf{Combining QI, anh, and ph-ph effects:} As we made the attempt of separating the different contributions from QI effects, anharmonicity, and ph-ph interactions, it is tempting to combine the individual contributions to the phonon dispersion as a simple sum and compare it to the full \SSCHA\ calculation.
-We approach this task in real space via adding the force constants $C_\text{sum} = C_\text{harm} + \Delta C_\text{QI} + \Delta C_\text{anh/phph}$, where $C_\text{harm}$ is the force constant matrix for harmonic phonons of structure $x$, $\Delta C_\text{QI}$ are the force constant contributions due to the structural changes based on including the ZPE (\textbf{QI effects}), and $\Delta C_\text{anh/phph}$ are the force constant contributions to the \textbf{anharmonic} and \textbf{ph-ph} interaction effects (see Supplementary Note 3 in the SM).
+As we made the attempt of separating the different contributions from QI effects, anharmonicity, and ph-ph interactions, it is tempting to combine the individual contributions to the phonon dispersion as a simple sum and compare it to the full \SSCHA\ calculation.
+We approach this task in real space via adding the force constants $C_\text{sum} = C_\text{harm} + \Delta C_\text{QI} + \Delta C_\text{anh/phph}$, where $C_\text{harm}$ is the force constant matrix for harmonic phonons of structure $x$, $\Delta C_\text{QI}$ are the force constant contributions due to the structural changes based on including the ZPE (QI effects), and $\Delta C_\text{anh/phph}$ are the force constant contributions to the anh and ph-ph interaction effects (see Supplementary Note~3).

 The dispersions obtained from $C_\text{sum}$ are shown in Fig.~\mbox{\ref{fig:effects_ph}\textbf{c}}, where we also present as reference the phonon dispersions from a full \SSCHA\ calculation.
-Again, we find very good agreement between these results, providing further, \textit{a posteriori} justification and support for the qualitatively introduced separation Ansatz.
+Again, we find very good agreement between these results, providing further, a posteriori justification and support for the qualitatively introduced separation Ansatz.
 In Table~\ref{tab:effects}, we summarize the considered effects, methods, and the corresponding physical description of the ions.